sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/01_preprocessing.md

 *Hint:* For dates of interest in 2014, you will get an error when trying to add Planet imagery to the map, since it is empty for this year.

 ## Prepare Predictor Image
+The *Predictor Image* is the image data that is being analyzed by the model to generate a prediction.
+Said another way, it is the satellite imagery for the year for which we are trying to produce a LULC map.

-Now, we have multiple composted images containing the different bands we would like to use as predictor variables in our random forest model.
-We combine all these bands into a single image.
+Now that we have multiple composted images containing the different bands we would like to use as predictor variables in our random forest model.
+We combine all these bands into a single image, the Predictor Image.

 ```javascript
 // //////////////////////////////////////////////////////////////////////////////////////////